Immediate Steps to Take After the Bus Accident

 In 2020, California had 100,828 registered buses, with 176 total fatalities in bus crashes.
 Of these fatalities, 131 involved school buses and transit buses.
 While buses have a lower overall accident rate than cars per passenger mile traveled, the severity of bus accidents can be much higher due to their size and passenger capacity.

 Over a six-year period, there were 63,000 bus-related crashes, 14,000 injuries, and 325 fatal injuries.
 On average, there were 50 passenger deaths per year, including drivers.
-Charter buses have a higher likelihood of being involved in an accident compared to transit buses.
+Charter buses are more likely to be involved in accidents than transit buses.

-Choosing the Right Los Angeles Bus Accident Lawyers
+Choosing the Best Los Angeles Bus Accident Attorneys

-Another significant quality a bus crash lawyer should have is a high success rate in winning personal injury cases.
-The lawyers of Bisnar Chase have a history of winning compensation for our clients.
+The lawyers at Bisnar Chase have a history of winning compensation for their clients, particularly in public transit collision cases, demonstrating their expertise in this area of personal injury law.
 We are determined to do the same for you.
 Contact our law firm to explore your legal options.

 Bisnar Chase is passionate about our clients and will ensure you receive the compensation you are entitled to for your bus accident or wrongful death claim.
-Call for a free consultation with our top-rated Los Angeles bus accident lawyers at 323-238-4683.
+Call for a free consultation with a top-rated Los Angeles bus accident lawyer at (323) 238-4683.